runaqlib/cronicawan-wax/pages/digitization.md

 title: About The Digitization Project
 permalink: /digitization-project/
 ---
+_Digitizing Cronicawan_ is a project by Alía Warsco.
+View more details on the [contact and credits page](/cronicawan-wax/credits).

 <a href="{{ '/img/cbc.png' | absolute_url }}">
   <img src="{{ '/img/cbc.png' | absolute_url }}" alt="A view of the exterior of the Centro Bartolome de las Casas in Cusco, Peru"/>